saisurya-gthub/gesture_command/README.md

 The system captures hand movements through a webcam, detects **21 hand landmarks**, and interprets them using two complementary approaches:

-* **Rule-Based Gestures** – used for continuous and precise actions such as cursor movement, clicking, dragging, and scrolling.
+* **Rule-Based Gestures** – used for continuous and precise actions such as cursor movement, clicking, select and drag.
 * **Static ML Gestures** – used for intentional commands such as copy, paste, cut, delete, mute, and application-specific controls.

 The application also provides different **control modes**, allowing the same gesture to perform different actions depending on the active application or mode.